syncfusion-content/blazor-docs/blazor/gantt-chart/clipboard.md

 ## Copy Hierarchy Modes

-Gantt Chart provides support for a set of copy modes with [CopyHierarchyMode](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.TreeGrid.CopyHierarchyType.html) property.
-The below are the type of filter mode available in the Tree Grid.
+Gantt Chart provides support for a set of copy modes with the [CopyHierarchyMode](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.TreeGrid.CopyHierarchyType.html) property.
+The following are the type of filter modes available in the Gantt Chart.

-* **Parent** : This is the default copy hierarchy mode in the Tree Grid.
-Clipboard value will have the selected records with its parent records, if the selected records does not have any parent record then the selected record will be in clipboard.
+* **Parent**: This is the default copy hierarchy mode in the Gantt Chart.
+The clipboard value will have the selected records with its parent records, if the selected records do not have any parent record, then the selected record will be in the clipboard.

-* **Child** : Clipboard value will have the selected records with its child record.
-If the selected records do not have any child record then the selected records will be in clipboard.
+* **Child**: Clipboard value will have the selected records with its child record.
+If the selected records do not have any child record, then the selected records will be in the clipboard.

-* **Both** : Clipboard value will have the selected records with its both parent and child record.
-If the selected records do not have any parent and child record then the selected records alone are copied to the clipboard.
+* **Both**: Clipboard value will have the selected records with both parent and child records.
+If the selected records do not have any parent and child records, then the selected records alone are copied to the clipboard.

-* **None** : Only the selected records will be in the clipboard.
+* **None**: Only the selected records will be in the clipboard.

 ```cshtml
 @using Syncfusion.Blazor.Gantt